Our top sights, highlights and exclusive tips

 Millwood House Museum

-The charming Millwood House Museum is one of five buildings that make up the Knysna Museum.
-Once located in the small gold mining town of Millwood, the building was dismantled and relocated to Knysna once the mines were shut down.
-The timber industry is the main focus of the museum, though it also details Knysna’s involvement in the Anglo-Boer War and details the town’s founder, George Rex.
+The Millwood House Museum is one of five buildings that make up the Knysna Museum.
+The museum was relocated once the Millwood gold mines were exhausted.
+Today the focus of the museum is the timber industry, while also detailing Knysna’s involvement in the Anglo-Boer War and the town’s founder, George Rex.

 Fast & easy travel planning